30 Sep 2024

 Further afield destinations are within arms reach too.
 Drive down the A26 for an ice cream in Brighton or hop on the M26 to get to Gatwick in just 40 minutes!

 The leisure amenities in Tunbridge are a testament to the town’s excellent work-life balance.
-According to a survey conducted by Rightmove last year, Tunbridge Wells is the 11th happiest place to live in the South East.
+According to a survey conducted by Rightmove last year, Tunbridge Wells is the 3rd happiest place to live in the South East.

-From Kiko Sushi & Yakitori for Japanese to Sankey’s for fish, culinary choices in Tunbridge Wells are diverse.
+From Kiko Sushi & Yakitori for Japanese to Sankey’s for fish, the culinary choices at Tunbridge Wells are diverse.
 Central locations in town are ideal for dining out when shopping.
 The Ivy Royal Tunbridge Wells, for instance, is opposite the Anthropologie Boutique.
 In the evening, you can put down your shopping bags and have a swanky cocktail at One Warwick Park.
 Gastropubs are plenty, but The Kentish Hare in Bidborough and Pomalo in Pembury are among the standouts.

 The shopping scene in Tunbridge Wells will stop you in your tracks.
 The Pantiles region is full of a Georgian colonnade of independent shops, boutiques, galleries, and cafés.
 At the same time, you can also shop all of your high street brands at the Royal Victoria Shopping Centre.

 Tunbridge Wells hosts several exciting events each year for locals and visitors alike.
 In the summer, there is the popular Gin & Jazz Festival at Pantiles.
-There are film screenings, music nights, and a regular Comedy Club at Trinity Theatre.
+There are film screenings, music nights, and a regular Comedy Club at the Trinity Theatre.
 Assembly Hall, which is the town’s main theatre, has its own events calendar for the year.

 Quite recently, the Amelia Scott - a cultural hub housing a library, art gallery, and museum - has become popular with bibliophiles owing to the annual Tunbridge Wells Literary Festival.